-So, here’s a refresher guide that covers everything you could possibly need to know about tournaments and events at golf courses.
+With that, here’s a refresher guide that covers everything you could possibly need to know about running tournaments and golf event management.

 Your Golf Course Is The Perfect Private Event Venue